Consciousness causes collapse: Wigner's work

 The idea that "consciousness causes collapse" is attributed to Eugene Wigner who first wrote about it in his 1961 article "Remarks on the mind-body question" and developed it further during the 1960s.
 Wigner reformulated the Schrödinger's cat thought experiment as Wigner's friend and proposed that the consciousness of an observer is the demarcation line that precipitates collapse of the wave function, independent of any realist interpretation.
 The mind is postulated to be non-physical and the only true measurement apparatus.

 The idea was criticized early by Abner Shimony in 1963 and by Hilary Putnam a year later.

 Wigner discarded the conscious collapse interpretation in the later 1970s.
 In a 1982 lecture, Wigner said that his early view of quantum mechanics should be criticized as solipsism.
 In 1984, he wrote that he was convinced out of it by the 1970 work of H. Dieter Zeh on quantum decoherence and macroscopic quantum phenomena.

 After Wigner

-The idea of consciousness causing collapse has been promoted and developed by Henry Stapp since 1993.
+The idea of consciousness causing collapse has been promoted and developed by Henry Stapp, a member of the Fundamental Fysiks Group, since 1993.